Reaperking12/Infection/README.md

 # Infection
 rmarkdown analysis of INICC infection data This is a research article written in R, with the research project turned into a R package.
 The purpose of this study was to look into the distinctions between HAIs and community/hospital acquired illnesses.
+The study found that hospital acquired infection has longer stays in the hospital compared to community acquired infection.
+In addition, hospital acquired infections are more deadly then community acquired infection.
 ![Infection Analysis_Page_1](https://user-images.githubusercontent.com/39630737/167329372-55230786-81ee-47e4-b3b9-29f0ac2cee35.jpg)
 ![Infection Analysis_Page_2](https://user-images.githubusercontent.com/39630737/167329389-0e8443ff-9bdb-46e5-a78e-e752032be1ba.jpg)
 ![Infection Analysis_Page_3](https://user-images.githubusercontent.com/39630737/167329390-1e533833-9fbd-47df-a15b-e4416a9bde16.jpg)